rebelsky/csc151/home/index.md

 Important Warnings
 ------------------

-*Warning!*  Experience shows that CSC151 exercises different parts of your brain than other courses, even than math courses.
+*Warning!*  Experience shows that CSC 151 exercises different parts of your brain than other courses, even than math courses.
 In general, such exercise is a good thing - one of the key points of a liberal arts education is that it exercises different parts of your brain.
 However,